What's going on?

 • Dozens of cultural sites have been destroyed by Russia’s invasion of Ukraine.
 Among them is a museum of a Ukrainian naive artist, a plane listed in the Guinness Book of World Records, cathedrals, theaters, schools, and many other architectural monuments.
 UNESCO calls Russia to immediately end aggression against Ukraine.

-• In occupied regions Russians withdraw Ukrainian historical and fiction books from libraries.
-As a result of Russian shellings at least 120 Ukrainian libraries have lost books, 21 of them have lost every single document in their collection.
+• Russia's war criminals use the same methods as did Nazi Germany.
+In temporary occupied areas Russians forcefully deported several thousand residents to Russian filtration camps.
+Russians withdraw Ukrainian historical, fiction books and books written after 2014 from the libraries.
+As a result of Russian shellings over 500 libraries are destroyed or partly damaged.
 The Russians have also burnt a large library of Mariupol’s Petro Mohyla Church with several unique Ukrainian books which are now lost forever.

 • The Russian army fire on the civilian population using prohibited cluster and phosphorous bombs.
-Since the beginning of war Russia has launched more than 3000 missiles.
 The number of victims is so great that citizens bury civilian victims in mass graves.
 People have been living without food, water, light, and heat for several days now, while Russia violates all kinds of world conventions and drops bombs and missiles on people's heads.